Katheeravan305/Machine-Learning-and-Fuzzy-Logic-Model-Project/README.md

 - To choose the best modal for CTG reading interpretation.
 - To find the best parameters for each modal which are suitable for imbalance dataset.
 Then pick the best modal out of them.

+## Machine Learning Modal VS Fuzzy Logic Modal
+-A Machine Learning Modal and Fuzzy Logic Modal were build for this project.
+Both modals worked well but Machine Learning Modal is more dependable.